 (5) Meal per diems may be reduced and used to increase the maximum lodging reimbursement rate.
 However, some federal agencies do not allow this practice.
-Departments are responsible for reviewing the award terms and conditions to determine if it is allowable on sponsored projects.
+Departments are responsible for reviewing the award terms and conditions to determine if it is allowable on federally-sponsored projects.

 (7) Per diems above the maximum rate may be reimbursed on institutional funds in certain circumstances.
 However, some federal agencies do not allow this practice.
 Departments are responsible for reviewing the award terms and conditions to determine if it is allowable on sponsored projects.
 Requests must be documented on the Travel Exception Form and submitted with the travel voucher.
 The form must include sufficient documentation of the extenuating circumstances and the requisite approvals.

 (8) For overnight travel instances when the departure time and/or return time results in less than a full day of travel, the following reimbursement policy applies.
-Departure time is 90 minutes prior to the actual flight time or, for vehicle transportation, it is when you depart headquarters/residence or duty point.
+Departure time is two hours prior to the actual flight time or, for vehicle transportation, it is when you depart headquarters/residence or duty point.
 Return time is when the flight lands at headquarters or, for vehicle transportation, it is when you arrive at headquarters/residence.

 (a) Breakfast per diem is equal to 20 percent of the allowable daily per diem rate.
 If departure is prior to 8:00 a.m. and/or return to headquarters is after 9:00 a.m., breakfast may be claimed.